 Once you have moved into your home, it is important to understand your obligations to perform maintenance, and your builder's obligations to fix up any building defects (not caused by lack of maintenance).

-The building of your new home or remodelling project is covered by a statutory warranty.
-Under this warranty your builder is responsible for fixing structural building defects for a period of six years starting from the completion of the work or no later than when the date of the Certificate of Occupancy was issued, or two years for defective non-structural work.
+The building works will be covered by a statutory warranty period as prescribed in the legislation.
+Under this warranty your builder is responsible for fixing both structural building defects for a period of six years starting from the completion of the work or no later than when the date of the Certificate of Occupancy was issued, or two years for defective non-structural work.

 However, your builder is not responsible for maintenance work, or problems that occur as a result of a lack of maintenance.